LudwigAJ/Ludde_chat/README.md

 The chat_server.py is the server side of the app, and chat_client.py the client side.
 Uses tkinter as GUI.
 There will be a writable spot at the lower part of the window, to send text press 'Enter' or 'Return'.
-The lsitbox will automatically move down when the texts exceed the vertical space.
+The listbox will automatically move down when the texts exceed the vertical space.